4ur1X/Intro_to_IM/Final Project/JOURNAL.md

 **TODAY'S TASKS**

 - Add customizations done by the player to affect the actual gameplay.
-- I have to add different race tracks as well.
+- Add three different race tracks.
 - Add a clock / timer.